Jason Roy: 2015: New Zealand and Australia

 He made his One Day International debut for England in a one-off ODI against Ireland at Malahide on 8 May 2015, but the match was abandoned due to rain.
 Roy was then selected again to represent England in the five-match series against New Zealand, in June 2015.
 In the first match, he was out caught from the first ball of the innings.
 Despite this, England went on to post a score 408 and went on to win the match.
 In the second ODI he made 39 but England went on to lose the match, which was affected by rain.
 England again lost the next match, with Roy this time making 9.
 He hit 38 in the fourth ODI as England went on to win by seven wickets to level the series at 2-2.
 He was out for 12 in the final match, which England won to win the series 3–2.
-In the only T20 match between the sides, Roy made 23 as England won by 56 runs.
+In the only T20 match between the teams, Roy made 23 as England won by 56 runs.

 In the T20 against Australia, Roy made 11 as England won by 5 runs.
 In the first ODI between England and Australia, Roy batted well, making 67 although England lost the game by 59 runs.
 England lost the second match as well, with Roy making 31.
 England won the third match of the series, with Roy continuing his good form with a score of 63.
 Roy was out for 36 in the penultimate match of the series, with England winning the match by 3 wickets to level the series at 2-2.
 Roy scored just 4 runs in the final and deciding match of the series as England collapsed to 138 all out.
 Australia won the match by 8 wickets with over 25 overs to spare, winning the series 3–2.